 Pueblo, CO 81004-4290

 Branch / Dept

-Date and Time: Staff Reporting:
+Date and Time:

+Staff Reporting:

+Written reports are necessary when the police have been call should be written as soon as possible after the event, and Resources Manager, Associate Director, Chief Financial accidents or injuries, the first priority is for the victim's imme copies should be provided to the Supervisor, Human Officer, and the Executive Director.
+In the case of

 EMERGENCY: (check appropriate box)

 ☐ Abandoned Child ☐ Injury / Sudden Illness

 ☐ Alcohol / Drug Abuse ☐ Refusing to Leave When Requested

 ☐ Arms / Aggression / Threats ☐ Sexual Misconduct

 ☐ Disruptive Behavior □ Theft

 ☐ Harassment □ Vandalism

 □ Other □ Weapon

 Describe incident, location, etc.

 ACTION TAKEN: Name / description of offender (see reverse):

 Was law enforcement called? ☐ YES ☐ NO

 Length of time to respond:

 Victim refused further assistance \Box YES Exp lain:

 Describe action taken by staff and/or authorities: